solana-labs/solana/docs/src/cluster/bench-tps.md

 Generally we are using `debug` for infrequent debug messages, `trace` for potentially frequent messages and `info` for performance-related logging.

 You can also attach to a running process with GDB.
-The leader's process is named _solana-validator_:
+The leader's process is named _safecoin-validator_:

 ```bash
 sudo gdb